phax/ph-xsds/README.md

 # News and noteworthy

+* v2.0.2 - work in progress
+    * Requires at least ph-commons 9.1.8
 * v2.0.1 - 2018-10-22
     * Added utility classes to safely access the contained XSD resources
 * v2.0.0 - 2017-11-05